dexter-xD/Anvil/README.md

 ![C](https://img.shields.io/badge/C-99-blue)
 ![Platform](https://img.shields.io/badge/Platform-Linux-green)

-A simple, CMake-like build system for C projects written in C. Features include live file watching with auto-rebuild (nodemon-style), wildcard source matching, custom include/output directories, and out-of-source builds.
+A simple, CMake-like build system for C projects written in C. Features include live file watching with auto-rebuild (nodemon-style), wildcard source matching, custom include/output directories, out-of-source builds, and built-in auto-updater.
 Generates readable Makefiles with zero dependencies.

 > **⚠️ IMPORTANT:** This project is in early stage development and may contain bugs.
 Use with caution in production environments.